 An alternative blockchain, to be used for testing.

 A shortened form for "transaction".

-Trade volume measures how frequently and how much a Crypto is bought and/or sold during a given time period.
+Trade volume measures how frequently and how much a financial asset, like crypto, is bought and/or sold during a given time period.

 Coins that have been mined but never spent.

 An investor who either provides capital to startup ventures or supports small companies that wish to expand but do not have access to equities markets.

 The fluctuation in an asset’s price is measured by its volatility.
 Cryptocurrency prices are notoriously volatile compared to other assets, as dramatic price shifts can happen quickly.

 The rate at which money is exchanged from one transaction to another.